 gathering reason from an untamed mind

-will reach for wild berries.....warm from the day
+and reach for wild berries,.....warm from the haze

 into the bucket, dented and worn

 A search through thorns, a prick on my thumb

 till my back is ripe, and wet in the sun

 Finger painting my faded blue jeans

 Knowing my cheeks are flushing in pink